Bcromas/build-your-own-bittorrent-basics/README.md

 # build-your-own-bittorrent-basics
 This repository guides you through the implementation of some basic BitTorrent functionality: parsing torrent metadata, communicating with trackers for peer discovery, establishing peer connections via handshakes, and downloading data pieces.

+**This repository contains two branches:**

+* **`exercise`**: This is the branch you should work in.
+It contains the initial file structure and prompts to guide your implementation.
+* **`solution`**: This branch provides a complete, functional example of the BitTorrent basics implemented in this repository.
+You can refer to this branch if you get stuck or want to see how the code should work.

 ## Setup Instructions
 ### Install Python
 Ensure Python 3.6+ is installed on your machine.
 You can download the latest version from the official Python website (https://www.python.org/downloads/).